vippsas/management-api/management-api-guide.md

    [portal.vipps.no](https://portal.vipps.no)
    and is presented with the pre-filled PO, checks the details in the PO and submits it.
-5. Vipps processes the PO and sends both the merchant and partner an email when done.
-The partner can also check with the API:
+5. Vipps processes the PO and sends both the merchant and merchant/partner who made the pre-fill request an email when done.
+The merchant/partner who made the pre-fill request can also check with the API:
    [`GET:/merchants/{orgno}`](https://developer.vippsmobilepay.com/api/partner#tag/Merchants/operation/getMerchant).

 When using the pre-fill link without a valid MA: